sierradawn/hello-world/README.md

 # hello-world
-intro
+Hi Nerds!
-New to the GitHub scene!
-Looking forward to working with you.
+New to the GitHub scene.
+Looking forward to learning with you.